OnboardingETHCR/Testing-Onboarding/modulo4/modulo4-1.md

 ## 🌐 What is a dApp?

 A **decentralized application (dApp)** is a software application that runs on a blockchain network instead of a centralized server.
-While the frontend may look and behave like any modern web app, the backend logic — the core business rules and data — are handled by smart contracts on a decentralized network.
+While the frontend may look and behave like any modern web app, the backend logic, the core business rules and data, are handled by smart contracts on a decentralized network.

 **Key characteristics:**